 - Chase: The “Chase 5/24 Rule” is the most well-known rule.
 If you apply for at least 5 credit cards in the last 24 months, your application for select Chase cards is declined.
 Being listed as an authorized user counts as one of the 5 applications too.
 And, it doesn’t matter which bank is offering the credit card.
-Some of the cards subject to the 5/24 rule include the Sapphire Reserve and Preferred, Ink Business Preferred, and some of the co-brand credit cards.
+Some of the cards subject to the 5/24 rule include the Sapphire Reserve and Preferred application rules, Ink Business Preferred, and some of the co-brand credit cards.

 - Bank of America: The BofA has a”2/3/4 rule.”
 You can’t apply for more than 2 BofA credit cards every 2 months.
 You also can’t apply for more than 3 cards in a year or 4 cards in two years.